 Lost but not least!
 Brass Construction – Love (United Artists Records)

-Taken from Brass Construction‘s 1975 released self-titled debut-LP with production work by the likes of Jeff Lane.
-An album mostly remembered for the sought after classic ‘Movin’.
+Taken from Brass Construction‘s 1975 eponymous debut-album with production work by the likes of Jeff Lane.
+An effort mostly remembered for the sought after classic ‘Movin”.

 Keyboardist, arranger, producer Randy Muller just seems like responding with stellar synth solos to the groups’s infectious horn section parts on the aptly titled ‘Love’.
 Sounding like a social statement, ‘Love’ remains so inspiring by the hard times we’re living.
 Don’t you think?